 What the team eventually produced was a musical that synthesized music, dance, and story unlike anything before it.
-This is largely because Robbins ensured dance was key to character development and the advancement of the plot, rather than just a pleasant facet of the show.
+This is largely because Robbins ensured dance was key to character development and the advancement of the plot, rather than just pleasing for its own sake.
 This required him to hire excellent dancers.
-In fact, many of the cast members in West Side Story – including Chita Rivera – had been dancers first and only gradually grown into singing and acting.
+In fact, many of the cast members in West Side Story, including Chita Rivera, were been dancers first and only gradually grew into singing and acting.
 So crucial was dance to the production that entire scenes were replaced with dance sequences.
 The iconic prologue, now famous for its finger-snapping motif, was originally a dialogue-driven scene that was practically a one-act play on its own; by the time revisions were done, it was an entirely danced-through introduction to the mean streets of the West Side.
 While Robbins was shaping the show’s movement, Bernstein was infusing his sweeping score with everything from jazz to Latin rhythms.
 The results were so dense and complex that when the time came to take the show on the road before going to Broadway, the team sent members of its own orchestra ahead of them to prepare the onsite musicians, an unheard-of practice at the time.
-Laurents, meanwhile, was shaping the story in a mode worthy of its source material – albeit with important differences.
-Comic relief in the form of “Gee Officer Krupke” was vital to releasing the tension, much as the fool figures do in Shakespeare’s tragedies.
-Unlike in Romeo and Juliet, however, the heroine would not die at the end; according to Laurents, Maria was always much too strong to end her own life despite the trauma of losing her lover.
-While Laurents reworked the story, Sondheim frequently borrowed from his dialogue to create the lyrics alongside Bernstein’s music.
-Though the creators sometimes pulled in opposite directions, the show itself gradually came together.
+Laurents, meanwhile, was crafting the story in a mode worthy of its source material, albeit with important differences.
+For example, unlike in Romeo and Juliet, the heroine would not die at the end; according to Laurents, Maria was always much too strong to end her own life despite the trauma of losing her lover.
+While Laurents drafted the story, Sondheim borrowed from his dialogue to create the lyrics alongside Bernstein’s music.
+In short, though the creators sometimes pulled in opposite directions, the show itself gradually came together.